 On February 3, 2015, we brought suit in the United States District Court for the Northern District of Illinois, Eastern Division, against Nestlé Purina PetCare Company ("Nestlé") seeking monetary damages and injunctive relief based on Nestlé's alleged infringement of a patent held by us.
-The case was stayed for approximately two years, pending the Inter Partes Review ("IPR") discussed immediately below; the stay was lifted in March 2017, and fact discovery is now complete in the case.
-The Court provided the parties with a claim construction decision on September 5, 2018, and has set a March 18, 2019 trial date.
+The case was stayed for approximately two years, pending the Inter Partes Review ("IPR") discussed immediately below; the stay was lifted in March 2017, and fact discovery and expert discovery completed.
+The Court provided the parties with a claim construction decision on September 5, 2018.

 On February 14, 2015, Nestlé filed a petition for the IPR with the Patent Trial and Appeal Board ("PTAB") of the United States Patent and Trademark Office to challenge certain of the claims in our patent.
 The PTAB agreed to consider Nestlé's petition, but on June 20, 2016, issued an order stating that Nestlé had not shown by a preponderance of the evidence that any of the challenged claims in our patent are unpatentable.
 In July 2016, Nestlé filed a motion for reconsideration of the PTAB's decision, which was denied in February 2017.
 Nestlé timely filed an appeal of the PTAB's decision to the U.S. Court of Appeals for the Federal Circuit.
 In November 2017, Nestlé filed a motion in that Court to remand the case to the PTAB for consideration of additional evidence that it claims should have been provided to the PTAB.
 On June 11, 2018, the Federal Circuit remanded the case back to the Board based on the agreement of the parties to consider an expanded record, as well as for the Board to consider the previously non-instituted grounds set forth in Nestle's IPR Petition.
-Briefing concerning these issues is currently taking place before the Board.